-Note: The MacBook Pro (17-inch Core 2 Duo) will have JST connectors on both the bottom case thermal sensor and heatsink thermal sensor.
+Note: The MacBook Pro (17-inch Core 2 Duo) and (17-inch 2.4GHz) will have JST connectors on both the bottom case thermal sensor(s) and the heatsink thermal sensor.

 - Install the replacement sensors in the exact same location. - Replace any Kapton tape.